I killed 50 ants today in 10 minutes.

 Even the 2-year-old got in on the fiesta and has a kill shot to her name.

-Before we could eat, I also sprayed down the entire unit and all along the baseboards of the kitchen, especially in front of the slider (where I know the ants get in the house) with my homemade natural insecticidal spray.
+Before we could eat, I also used my natural ant spray down the entire unit and all along the baseboards of the kitchen, especially in front of the slider (where I know the ants get in the house) with my homemade natural insecticidal spray.

-Homemade Natural Method to Kill Ants in the House
+1. Homemade Method to Naturally Kill Ants in Your House

 I’m a big fan of natural remedies and am even learning to make my own herbal treatments for the medicine cabinet.